Gordon999/Pi-AutoGuider/README.md

 and a suitable interface.

-The interface can be an opto-isolator, relay card available for the Pi, eg Seeed Raspberry PI card, PiFace Relay Plus card or any 4 relay card you interface.
+The interface can be an opto-isolator, relay card available for the Pi, eg Seeed Raspberry PI card, PiFace Relay Plus card, USB 4 relay card or any 4 relay card you interface.

 The relay cards can also be modified, different wiring to scope, to auto-guide other scopes eg Meade LX-10.